 - Time e.g. 19:50:53

 Highlight #1.
 Time Zone Support.
-The long awaited time zone support is now available.
-Especially useful for all dealing with databases.
+This is especially useful for all dealings with databases.

-Converting from one Date & Time column type to another
+Use the Modify nodes to convert one date & time column type to another

-There are three nodes for converting from one date and time format to another, or for changing date, time, or time zone.
-The diagram below shows how they work.
+There are three nodes you can use to convert from one date and time format to another, or to change date, time, or time zone.
+These are: